Ottumwa, Iowa: Video games

+Twin Galaxies, was an arcade that opened in Ottumwa on November 10, 1981.
+The arcade would gain worldwide fame and notoriety for hosting its “Twin Galaxies’ International Video Game Scoreboard,” which accepted and kept track of high scores for video arcade games from around the world.

-Twin Galaxies, a social media platform, is located in Ottumwa.
-For this reason, Ottumwa's mayor proclaimed the city the "Video Game Capital of the World" in 1982.
-The city's proclamation was recognized by U.S. Senator Charles Grassley.
-The city hosted the first North American Video Olympics in 1982.
-In 2009, an International Video Game Hall of Fame was planned.
+Due to its growing notoriety as the epicenter of video game high-score tracking, Ottumwa’s then-mayor, Jerry Parker, proclaimed the city the “Video Game Capital of the World” in 1982, a designation that was recognized by U.S. Senator Charles Grassley..
+The moment was commemorated in the November issue of Life magazine.
+Later that year, Twin Galaxies hosted the first North American Video Olympics.

+Walter Day would eventually leave the arcade side of Twin Galaxies, and the arcade would close its doors on March 6, 1984.
+The International Scoreboard remains active today as a social media platform.

+In 2009, the International Video Game Hall of Fame was established in Ottumwa.
+Since its establishment, the Hall of Fame has inducted several individuals who have made significant contributions to the video game industry.

+Currently, the Hall of Fame has no permanent location, but it has continued to hold induction ceremonies in Ottumwa.

 Education

 Public School System

 The city of Ottumwa and the surrounding rural areas of Wapello County are served by the Ottumwa Community School District.

 Ottumwa is served by Ottumwa High School, Evans Junior High, and multiple neighborhood elementary schools including Douma and Liberty on the Southern side of the city, and James, Horace Mann, Wilson, Eisenhower, and Fahrney Elementary serving the Northern side.

 Higher education

 Ottumwa is the home of Indian Hills Community College, a two-year community college.
 Between 1928 and 1980, it was also home to Ottumwa Heights College, a women's college that merged with Indian Hills in 1979 to create one institution.
 Indian Hills is located at the former Ottumwa Heights campus.
 Buena Vista University has a regional campus located here.